-Star Republican Women announced two new programs to help raise funds Star's political contributions for the upcoming 2018 elections and to support its Caring for America activities in local communities.
+Star Republican Women thank those who have become sponsors and patrons in 2018, providing funds for Star's political contributions for the upcoming general elections and to support its Caring for America activities in local communities.

 If you want to participate as a Patron or Sponsor, please click on the link below for additional information.
 We welcome you recruiting others to participating in these programs as well.